subhojit777/imag/doc/src/03010-conventions.md

 Lets work our way up from the store and how to extend it to the commandline user interface.

+## Versioning

+All imag crates are versioned with the same version number until we reach some `"1.0.0"` version.
+This means that all imag tools are only tested for compatibility with libraries and such if their version numbers match.
+It might not be possible to import one imag library in version 0.3.0 and another one in 0.4.0 and make them work together.
+It also means that if new tools are introduced into the imag codebase, they might start with their first version not at 0.1.0 but at something like 0.5.0.

 ## Store and Entry functionality

 A `Entry` does not offer much functionality by itself.
 So its the job of